 The problem isn’t just limited to Hotspot Shield.

-In a study covering 283 free VPN apps on Android, it was found that nearly 40% of free VPNs injected malware onto user devices for “malvertising”.
+In a study covering 283 free VPN apps on Android, it was found that nearly 40% of free VPNs injected malware onto user devices for “malvertising”

+Protecting your internet traffic from being accessed, monitored, and stolen by third parties is crucial, which free VPN services may not adequately do.
 The reason you’re getting a VPN is to strengthen your online security.
 A free VPN doesn’t do that.

 Period.